 In reality, the way our lives function ends up being nothing like the lives we have in mind — but that doesn’t make it any better or worse!
 If it feels good do it — right?
 And if it works for you — do it too!
 All of us mamas have a different way of going about our routines… and sometimes, when we’re struggling with finding balance or a schedule that meshes inside and out, it can be helpful to take a peek into the lives of others so that we may adapt the things we think may benefits us in our own unique way.

-Recently, one of my favourite bloggers — Joanna via A Cup Of Jo — shared a series of fantastic posts from herself and other working mothers, featuring the day-to-day-details of how they balance work, family, marriage and everything in between.
+Recently, one of my favorite bloggers — Joanna via A Cup Of Jo and writer of series like flirty questions to ask a girl while playing 21 questions — shared a series of fantastic posts from herself and other working mothers, featuring the day-to-day-details of how they balance work, family, marriage and everything in between.
 I’m loving the honestly that’s coming through in these posts and in the comments too.
 It’s so NICE to see how other mamas are doing it — not to compare ourselves, or put ourselves down, but to seek inspiration when we’ve lost our own, and to see how differently we all go about it!

 From Joanna’s first post in the series: